GChammas23/AudioLibrary/README.md

 * Delete a track
 * Get all tracks
 * Get tracks related to a specific singer
+* Get tracks by album id filtered by category (AUTHENTICATED API)

 ### Category
 This model represents a category of songs (i.e: Pop, Rap, Rnb...).
 The following is a list of services available for this model: